HosomiKai/laravel-ezship/README.md

 ## Requirement for laravel

 ## Installation
-Before you include the package, ensure you are exactly a member of hosomikai and you have access right to access all about packages of php team.

-Via Composer

 ### 1. Require the Package
 After creating your new Laravel application and composer setting, you can include the package with the following command: